kyverno/KDP/proposals/cel_finegrained_exceptions.md

 The goals of this proposal are to:

 1. **Excluding Specific Images:** A straightforward method to exempt resources from policy enforcement based on their container image reference.
+This is important because other identifiers like resource names or labels can be easily spoofed by a user to bypass a policy, an image reference is a strong, trustworthy identifier that points directly to the specific software code being executed.
+By using the image references in exceptions, we ensure that only the intended, verified software can bypass a rule, making the entire exception mechanism more secure and reliable.

 2. **Allowing Specific Values:** A powerful and generic mechanism to allow a resource to contain a specific configuration value (e.g., a hostPath volume, a privileged security context) that a policy would normally deny.